 - 44.1.
 Subcontract personnel must have received appropriate recognised training and certification and be sufficiently experienced to discharge their responsibilities.
 The Company requires everyone engaged on our projects to be in possession of a recognised skills card, e.g. CSCS, CPCS scheme, or certificate commensurate with their job role to demonstrate this.
-Anyone wishing to undertake work on our Project will be required to provide evidence of their recognised skills prior to admittance to the project. - 44.2.
-The minimum training and certification requirements (Supervisors Passport) is mandated for all Sub-Contractors Supervisors by the end of 2023. - 44.3.
+Anyone wishing to undertake work on our Project will be required to provide evidence of their recognised skills prior to admittance to the project. - The minimum training and certification requirements (Supervisors Passport) is mandated for 44.2. selected key Supply Chain Supervisors from November 2023 and will be mandated for all Supply Chain Supervisors in future. - 44.3.
 The Company will from time-to-time host training sessions on site.
 Subcontract employees must attend these training sessions if requested to do so.
 Time costs associated with this type of training will be borne by each Supplier. - 44.4.
-Suppliers' employees with training certificates which do not have a fixed expiry date must either: - Refresh the training after 5 years, - Be able to demonstrate current updated knowledge and skills via either Continual Professional Development (CPD), or a Professional Development Review (PDR) process - Complete supplementary training suitable to the business (i.e. NEBOSH & IOSH beyond 5yrs takes SMSTS), or

-No longer undertake activities related to the training.
+Suppliers' employees with training certificates which do not have a fixed expiry date must either: - Refresh the training after 5 years, - Be able to demonstrate current updated knowledge and skills via either Continual Professional Development (CPD), or a Professional Development Review (PDR) process - Complete supplementary training suitable to the business (i.e. NEBOSH & IOSH beyond 5yrs takes SMSTS), or - No longer undertake activities related to the training.

-45. TREE WORK OPERATIONS AND VEGETATION GROUND CLEARANCE
+TREE WORK OPERATIONS AND VEGETATION GROUND CLEARANCE 45.